open-dojot/image-manager/docs/using-device-manager.md

 }
 ```

-These are the very basic operations performed by DeviceManager.
-All operations can be found in [API documentation](https://dojot.github.io/device-manager/apis.html).
+These are the very basic operations performed by ImageManager.
+All operations can be found in [API documentation](https://dojot.github.io/image-manager/apis.html).